Houdini 20.5 Nodes Geometry nodes

 Override

-Restricts which bones a muscle can connect to to a list of specified bones.
-This field accepts primitive numbers or ranges of primitive numbers.
-For example, if your character’s leg muscle is connecting to its abdominal muscles because they are close to them, then you can specify a list of Attachment Candidates to remove these undesirable connections.
+Restricts which bones a muscle is allowed to connect with.
+This field accepts any valid primitive group or adhoc group string.
+For example, if your character’s bicep muscle is unintentionally connecting to its rib bones, then you can specify a list of Attachment Candidates to limit connections to the arm and shoulder bones.

 Tip

-When in the viewport state for this node, you can press the B hotkey and then use the LMB to select the bones you want as muscle to bone attachment candidates.
-LMB-click once to select individual primitives, and LMB-double click to select an entire bone (range of connected primitives).
+When in the viewport state for this node, you can press the B hotkey and then use the to select the bones you want as muscle to bone attachment candidates. -click once to select individual primitives, and -double click to select an entire bone (range of connected primitives).
 Press Enter to confirm your selections.

 Limitation